yob/sigstore-git/README.md

 real world verification of signed git commits, we probably want to confirm that the commit date is within the valid 20 minute period.

+## Threat Modelling

+Considering some attack scenarios and how to mitigate them.

+### Can someone find an expired fulcio issued certificate and matching private key, and create a back-dated commit within the 20 minute certificate valid period?

+Yes, this is possible.
+To protect against it, we need two things:

+* in signing mode, we should send proof of the signature to rektor for timestamping
+* in verify/check mode, we should check for proof of the signature on rektor and verify the timestamp aligns

+### Could a bad actor at sigstore issue a certificate without first receiving a valid OIDC token?

+Yes, this is possible and it's hard to mitigate against.
+Similar to how protecting against this issue in the HTTPS TLS certificate world is hard.

+Fulcio does publish all certificates to a transparency log.
+It's out of scope for this tool, but it'd be possible to monitor that for unauthorized certificates.

+Another option might be to validate the records in the transparency log against OIDC token issuing logs from your identity provider.
+Certificates issued without a matching OIDC token log entry are suspicious.

+### One of our users had their account at our OIDC provider hacked.
+We've recovered the account, can I ensure commits from the compromised period are invalid?

+This currently isn't an option, but it would be fairly easy to add.
+Our check and verify modes would need a way to load the identity and time window that should be explicitly denied as valid.

 ## TODO

 * Add addtional flags to --check mode